Overview | Architecture & Building | Communications & Social-Events | Docks | Grounds | Executive

 The purpose of the Architecture/Building Committee is to preserve and enhance the integrity of the architectural character, design, quality and maintenance of the built community and protect and enhance long-term property values.

 This committee develops, maintains, interprets, distributes and approves policy regarding common and individually owned building systems and amenities at Waterscape.
-It has jurisdiction over items including: decks, patios, porches and balconies; windows and doors replacement; building roofs, gutters and downspouts; exterior siding and trim; building related mechanical and electrical fixtures and equipment; satellite dishes and antennae; pest control; and radon.
+It has jurisdiction over items including: decks, patios, porches and balconies; windows and doors replacement; building roofs, gutters and downspouts; exterior siding and trim; building related mechanical and electrical fixtures and equipment; satellite dish/antenna restrictions; pest control; and radon.

 The Architecture/Building Committee manages the operating and reserve fund budgets for all maintenance, renovations and replacements of the built community.